codemistic/Non-Code/HTML 101/HTML 101.md

 ### Notes

-- Always Indent your code cause it makes it easier for anyone to review it.
+- Always indent your code cause it makes it easier for anyone to review it.
 - For italicizing your text you can use `<i>` or `<em>` but there is a subtle difference between the two
 - `<em>` Emphasis tag represents stress emphasis on its content.
 Whereas the `<i>` italicize tag represents text that is set out from the normal prose
 - Emphasis tag just provides more information to the browser.